Magazine

-In the practice of market-oriented company valuation, a distinction is made between two types of multiples or multiplier procedures.
+In the practice of market-oriented company valuation, a distinction is made between two types of multiples or multiplier procedures (also called Comparable Company Approach).
 The two market-oriented valuation methods differ in the origin of the underlying data:

 Other parameters play a role in the negotiation process.
 These are, for example: transaction structure, guarantees/ warranties, etc..
 Depending on which transaction structure was chosen, the purchase price paid is higher or lower and thus no longer directly comparable; this is usually not recognisable from the outside.